codyeddie/readme-generator/README.md

 By running the application in the command line using 'node index' command.

 ## License
-Your project is covered under license: MIT
+Your project is covered under license: N/A

 ## Contribution
 My tutor and referencing my module lessons were how I completed this project. helped with the creation of this project.